jecolon/shoogah/README.md

+# shoogah
-/*! shoogah is a crate with all sorts of syntactic sugar for Rust.
+A crate with all sorts of syntactic sugar for Rust.
 Many of the items are inspired from the goodness of other languages, especially *Groovy*.
 Some operations require an expanded notion of what is *true* and what is *false*.
 In these cases, we make use of the `AsBool` trait.
 Any type that implements